 2.24.
-"Hazardous air pollutant" means any substance listed on Table 45-30A.
+"Hazardous air pollutant" or "HAP" means any substance listed pursuant to section 112(b) of the Clean Air Act.

 2.25.
-"Case-by-case maximum achievable control technology" or "MACT" means an emissions limitation requiring the application of the maximum degree of reduction and control which the Secretary determines is achievable for each source or category of source which requires a case-by-case MACT determination pursuant to the provisions of subsections 12.1, 12.2, and 12.3.
+"Case-by-case maximum achievable control technology" or "MACT" means an emissions limitation requiring the application of the maximum degree of reduction and control which the Secretary determines is achievable for each source or category of source which requires a case-by-case MACT determination pursuant to the provisions of subsections 12.1 and 12.3.